Sd247NJIT/A03/README.md

 - Open Webstorm
   - Go to system preferences → select version control → Git

-    a) On top, go on _Path to Git Executable_ and make sure the path is entered to git.exe (it should already be auto-detected on your local file)
+  - On top, go on _Path to Git Executable_ and make sure the path is entered to git.exe (it should already be auto-detected on your local file)

-    b) Go down to:
+  - Go down to:
     <br>
          -_Update Method_ and select **Merge** to avoid **merge conflicts**
     <br>